-Feeling lost and distracted?
-Keep reading.
-I’ll teach you exactly what you need to do to get a sense of direction in life and start living with intention, a.k.a.
-I’m going to show you how to design your whole life in one day.
+In this post, you’ll learn what you need to do to get a sense of direction in life and how to design your life.

-I’ve heard a lot lately that it’s way better to set systems instead of goals: systems help you work towards whatever you want to achieve, while goals might sound static and abstract to some.
+They say we need to focus on systems instead of goals: systems help you work towards whatever you want to achieve, while goals might sound static and abstract to some.

-So, in this post, I’ll show you how to set both goals AND an amazing system to reach them.
+Here I’ll show you how to set both goals and a unique system to reach them.

-This exact system is what allows me to work as a freelancer, work out, study online, cook my own healthy meals, read around 2 books a month, run a small blog as a business, sleep 7-8 hours a day and even have a social life.
+This exact same system is what allows me to work as a freelancer, work out, study online, cook my healthy meals, read around two books a month, run a business, and sleep 7-8 hours a day.

 I’ll walk you through the whole process from start to finish, including pictures and examples.

-Plus, you’ll also find advice and tips on personal development through the post that’ll help you hone in your vision and end up with a realistic, achievable and inspiring plan.
+Plus, you’ll also find advice and tips that’ll help you hone in your vision and end up with a realistic, achievable, and inspiring plan.

-Remember you can always come back to check it again in case you need to refresh ideas and concepts.
+Remember, you can always return to this post to recheck it if you need to refresh ideas and concepts.

-I promise you if you follow this step-by-step tutorial you’ll end up with a beautifully organized life that makes you feel inspired, motivated and ready to take action every single day of your existence.
+If you follow this step-by-step tutorial, you’ll end up with a beautifully organized life that makes you feel inspired, motivated, and ready to take action every single day of your existence.

-Doing all this may seem very overwhelming at first and I’m sure it isn’t for everybody.
+Doing all this may seem overwhelming at first, and I’m sure it isn’t for everybody.

-However, once you put it all together in a day or two, you won’t have to do a lot on a daily basis.
-On the contrary, it’ll help you save time.
+However, once you put it all together in a day or two, you won’t have to do a lot daily.
+It’ll help you save time instead.

-You’ll feel refreshed, motivated, in tune with your deepest self and there’s no greater feeling than that one!
+You’ll feel refreshed, motivated, in tune with your deepest self, and there’s no better feeling than that one.

 This is a very personal process that, as I said before, works for me because I’ve mixed several life organization methods and put them together to fit my exact lifestyle and preferences.